1 Week NORTHERN Albania Itinerary for Hikers

 Blue Eye of Theth

-Day 6 is another fairly big day of hiking.
-This 1 week northern Albania itinerary is definitely hiking-heavy, however in the alps, we hike.
+Day 6 is another big day of hiking.
+This 1 week northern Albania itinerary is definitely hiking-heavy, however in the alps, you must hike!

 There are two Blue Eyes in Albania.
 One in Saranda and one in Theth.
 The one in Theth is within hiking distance to the village.
 Along the trail to it you’ll pass by the Grunas Waterfall and the Grunas Canyon.
 My advice is to start this hike early as these trails are busy and it’s a long, hot day outside.
 Make sure you bring plenty of water and food.
 There are a few guesthouses and stands along the way where you can purchase things, but they will be pricey and limited.